hyperoslo/Whisper/README.md

 Whistle(murmur)
 ```

-If you want to use **Whisper** with Objective-C, you can find information about it [here](https://github.com/hyperoslo/Whisper/wiki/Using-Whisper-in-Objective-C) in the wiki.
+If you want to use **Whisper** with Objective-C, you can find information about it [here](https://github.com/hyperoslo/Whisper/wiki/Using-Whisper-in-Objective-C).

 ## Installation